 GOAL - continue to build relationships, lovingly point them to God's word as needed.
-Send them off with encouragement.
-Make note of wives in your group who may be struggling, and who you want to meet up with one on one after the study.
+Encourage them and affirm their hard work!

 - Relationship Building Time.
 10 Minutes

 - Discussion 40 Minutes

 - Discuss the reflection questions on Invitations 12-16.
-You can choose a few that stood out to you or can go through them oneby-one.
+You can choose a few that stood out to you, or can go through them oneby-one.
 Your preference!

-- Additional questions if needed:
+- Other possible questions:

 - What are you learning about yourself through these invitations?

 - o How are you seeing your heart change?

 - Prayer 10 Minutes

 - Take any prayer requests, and specifically pray for each wife and her husband.

-- o Homework: Read Invitations 17-21.
+- Homework: Read Invitations 17-21.

-• WEEK FIVE:
+WEEK FIVE:

 GOAL - continue to build relationships, lovingly point them to God's word as needed.
-Send them off with encouragement.
-Make note of wives in your group who may be struggling, and who you want to meet up with one on one after the study.
+Challenge with truth, and greatly affirm!

 - Relationship Building Time.
+10 Minutes

-10 Minutes - Discussion 40 Minutes - Discuss the reflection questions on Invitations 17-21.
-You can choose a few that stood out to you or can go through them oneby-one.
-Your preference! - Additional questions if needed: - What are you learning about your husband through these invitations? - Have you noticed anything different about your marriage so far?
+- Discussion 40 Minutes

+- Discuss the reflection questions on Invitations 17-21.
+You can choose a few that stood out to you, or can go through them oneby-one.
+Your preference!

+- Other possible questions:

+- What are you learning about your husband through these invitations?

+- Have you noticed anything different about your marriage so far?

 - Prayer 10 Minutes

-- Take any prayer requests, and specifically pray for each wife and her husband.

-- Homework: Read Invitations 22-26.
+- Take any prayer requests, and specifically pray for each wife and her husband. - o Homework: Read Invitations 22-26.